 New Knee, No Hospital Stay

-Nina Campanicki was in pain.
-While the pain didn’t dampen her effervescent personality, it was taking a toll on her physically.
-Now 65, the Dover native works in the library at a local university, so she was on her feet quite a bit.
+Nina Campanicki was in pain, and it was taking a toll on her physically.
+Now 65, the Dover native works in the library at a local university, so she’s on her feet quite a bit.
 Campanicki thought the pain was mostly located in her hips, so 10 years ago she traveled out-of-state to have them replaced.
 Unfortunately, like many joint replacement patients, Campanicki realized once her hips felt better, her knees were throbbing.

 “I didn’t even know I had trouble with my knees until after my hips were replaced,” said Campanicki.
 “When I initially looked into having my knees replaced, the doctors I was working with out-of-state said that I needed to lose weight before I could be a knee replacement patient.”
 Campanicki set a goal and worked for several years to lose the weight.
 But after years of living with the knee pain, Campanicki was still working towards her weight loss goal.
 And then she fell.